YatesyTea/DspTrain/documents/meetingNotes.md

 we have started to test data design, use 3 rows from the JSON file.
 (Baby steps)

 NLP for Python NLTK.

+# Meeting 22/01

+Draw Flow Chart!!!!

+Plan the components, for example login component

+Recipe retrieval component
+If you want other component design, detail the functionality and plan it.
+Eg login --> input username/email and password.
+As detailed as possible.

+I hope your presentation slides.
+You can describe the whole thing.

+After that presentation you will implement it, (by end of april).

+Don't think too much about decisions, take action.

+Choose most relevant peer review journal.

+Use Google Scholar, and if you are using LaTEX you can use LaTEX import.

+Try to search the most cited papers.
+The latest ones too.

+Can use harvard style referencing and citation.
+Can include harvard library, in the end you can

+Message Farah about referencing.

+Make presentation as you go along, rather than compiling mats at end.

+## CV Improvements

+what you've done, responsibility

+say more about skills

+spend half an hour every 2 days doing leetcode or something similar.